mars0i/forage/README.md

 in src/scripts).
 Leiningen's project.clj file will download and install all of the needed libraries *except* MASON 20 (see below).

+However, this also set up to use CLI and deps.edn.
+I've tried to keep deps.edn and project.clj in sync.

 ---

 Currently, this project uses a couple of classes from MASON, a Java library for